SurniaUlula/wpsso-plm/readme.txt

 The [WPSSO Organization add-on](https://wordpress.org/plugins/wpsso-organization/) can assign places to organizations (ie. content publisher, event organizer, etc.).

-The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) can use place information for the Schema Place type and its sub-types.
+The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) can use place information for the Schema Event location, Schema Job Posting location, and the Schema Place type (and its sub-types).

 <h3>WPSSO PLM Standard Features</h3>

 * Extends the features of the WPSSO Core plugin.

+* Provides place / location information to WPSSO Core, the WPSSO ORG add-on, and the WPSSO JSON add-on.

 * Manage one or more places: